Nexysweb/salt-headless/README.md

 ## Under the hood

 Puppeteer mimicks the behavior of a webbrowser.
-See differetn steps below
+See different steps below

 ![](./assets-readme/t0.png)
 ![](./assets-readme/t1.png)